Mark Cameron

 The Fixed-Cost pricing model means you know the software development cost upfront, and it can’t be changed without notice.
 However, adjusting costs along the way can be difficult and time-consuming.
 When everything is scheduled and discussed, progress monitoring is straightforward, and the development team can manage the project.
 Deadlines are strict, and everyone knows what work needs to be done at each stage.
 This makes the model predictable and beneficial for clients.

 However, a Fixed-Price contract has terms that can’t be adjusted after signing, which may delay the app’s launch if changes are needed.
 The planning phase is detailed and time-consuming, with a risk of miscommunication if project specifications aren’t clear.
-Quality may suffer as developers prioritize meeting deadlines and contract obligations over quality.
+Quality may suffer as developers prioritise meeting deadlines and contract obligations over quality.
 Fixed-Price contracts can end up being more costly than Time & Material contracts, as they include risk margins to account for potential budget overruns due to adjustments.
 If you want to learn more about Fixed-Price contract risks, disadvantages and advantages, I’d advise you to read our separate article about it.

 What should be covered in a Fixed-Price contract